PSI-edu/spectroscopy-tetracorder/README.md

 The new libraries are completely compatible will all older versions of tetracorder and expert systems, because we only add new spectra and never modify existing ones.

+April 26, 2023: A condition was found when mapping an EMIT scene in Morocco, and a larger than plausible amount of jarosite and gypsum.
+See the tetracorder.cmds/tetracorder5.27c.cmds/AAAAA.KNOWN-ISSUES.txt
+file for details.
+A mitigation study is underway.